cvquesty/cvquesty.github.io/source/_posts/2017-04-21-scaling-puppet-enterprise-part-iii-additional-compilers.markdown

 ##Configure the Load Balancer

 At this point, the node is provisioned and you have a Puppet agent running on it, but you have as of yet not configured the HAProxy Load Balancer for use in the environment.
 The load balancer will be necessary to have in place prior to adding compile masters to your existing split installation.
-The following instructions guide you through setting up the HAPROXY load balancer.
+The following instructions guide you through setting up the HAProxy load balancer.

 1. SSH to the Puppet Master as root.  _(master.example.com in our list)_